DSLR vs. Point-and-Shoot Cameras

 • Shutter Priority

 This mode allows you to control and adjust shutter-speed, allowing the camera to determine aperture.
 Faster shutter speeds allow you to freeze motion, while slower shutter speeds allow for more motion blur.
 Shutter-speed can also affect brightness, in a similar way to aperture.
-A faster speed will decrease the time that the shutter is open, reducing the amount of light that can reach the sensor and darkening image.
+A faster speed will decrease the time that the shutter is open, reducing the amount of light that can reach the sensor and darkening the image.
 Whereas, a slower shutter speed leaves the shutter open for longer, allowing more light to reach the sensor, resulting in a lighter image.

 • Manual